DSOlab/widera_2023_access/PartB.md

 will be introduced to the instrumentation and operational aspects of the site.
 Short term visits of GFZ personnel to NTUA, where they will perform schooling for NTUA personnel and PhD students.
-GFZ will provide assistance to NTUA for the latter to build its own processing software, thus gaining hands-on experience and efficiency in the technique.
 GFZ will introduce NTUA to the ILRS community, thus enabling further long-term networking in a high-caliber service with prestigious international members.
 Co-authorship of one scientific paper, to be published in peer-reviewed journal,